bheberer/redux-concise/README.md

 ```

 ## Actions
 This concision is achieved through some basic assumptions that the reducers make about the actions that they recieve.
-For the most part,they expect to recieve actions that follow the Flux Standard Action rules, with some exceptions.
+For the most part, they expect to recieve actions that follow the Flux Standard Action rules, with some exceptions.

 There are three types of actions to be used with redux-func.
 Actions that only require a type field, actions that require both a type and payload field and actions that require a type, payload and something extra.

 - Boolean
-  - set true: type only
+  - true: type only
-  - set false: type only
+  - false: type only
   - toggle: type only
   - reset: type only
 - Value